 Possibly an example of Cruel and Unusual Death - rather than an instant kill, Andrew drops his Dad some 20 stories, which almost certainly should have had him just as dead, but he would have had the time to know he was going to die on the way down.
 Note that against the street thugs, he does a similar thing of scaring them first before killing them.

 Karma Houdini: Richard.
 Even the death of his wife and his son doesn't cover the sheer volume of bad karma he had accumulated.
+Though his last act of abuse against a hospitalized Andrew is seen and heard from the camera the police placed in Andrew's room.
+Given that said abuse triggers the rampage that lays waste to Seattle, the police may have a few questions for Richard about it.

 Kick the Dog: Andrew has a lot of moments where it counts - when he didn't think it was wrong to veer a car off the road; after he accidentally kills Steve; when he videotapes Steve's funeral; when he tears a spider limb-from-limb for no reason; and when he gives that Apex Predator speech ("A lion doesn't feel guilty when it eats a gazelle").